RM1213-ARM/LAB2-Trading-Lab/README.md

 Stores and manages all trading data.

 - Maintains structured trading datasets
-- Accessible only via the Flask API server
 - Not exposed to the Web Network or external clients
 - Enforces data integrity, consistency, and security
+- Accessible only via the Flask API server and management VM

 ---